yoyojacky/deskpidocs/wiki/docs/super4c.md

 ### M.2 M-Key Interface

-* Supports various M.2 M-key cards. with only PCIe signals on the interface.
+* Supports various M.2 M-key cards with only PCIe signals on the interface.
 * `ONLY` supports the 2280 form factor.

 ### Fan Interface

-Same interface dimensions and signal definitions as the Raspberry Pi Official CM5 IO Board. (compatible with Active cooler's JST cable, but do not compatible
-        with the mouting holes)
+Same interface dimensions and signal definitions as the Raspberry Pi Official CM5 IO Board. (compatible with Active cooler's JST cable. but not compatible with the mounting holes)

 ![super4c09](./imgs/super4c/main_09.png)